bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 $ rm -rf app/logs/*
 ```

 Now, try accessing your installation by vising your server from a web browser.
-If you get a login screen, use the following command to
-create a user with admin privileges.
+If you get a login screen, use the following command to create a user with admin privileges:

 ```
 php app/console proethos2:createsuperuser --email=EMAIL --username=USERNAME --password=PASSWORD